CatchTheTornado/triggered/README.md

 # 🚀 Triggered

-**Crontab on steroids**.
+**Crontab on AI steroids with an API**.
 Use AI prompts and tools, time-tables, file-system watchers to trigger actions you like, when it's suitable.
 Super easy to use and manage ⚡️

 <div align="center">
   <img src=".readme_assets/0.png" alt="Triggered Hero Image" width="800"/>